mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 ##### 43:30

-There is a story where Dogen Zenji says, “Haven’t you heard how an outsider asked the Buddha, ‘I don’t ask about the spoken, I don’t ask about the unspoken.’”
+There is a story (in [“Four Horses”](dogen#four-horses)) where Dogen Zenji says, “Haven’t you heard how an outsider asked the Buddha, ‘I don’t ask about the spoken, I don’t ask about the unspoken.’”
 In other words, completely beyond words or not-words, karmic life or not karmic life – what is life?

-The outsider – in other words, this means a Brahman – asked the Buddha, “I don’t ask about the...”
+The outsider – in other words, this means a Brahman – asked the Buddha, “I don’t ask about the spoken ...”

 *[tape change]*

 ... seamless monument, if you don’t really attach, if you don’t really dichotomize, that is really [a] seamless monument for you, right now.
 That is really teaching from your back.
-That is teaching coming from life as a whole – not front, not back, not life or death – as a whole.
-And if you do continue to take care of your life just like zazen, you really teach to somebody, even though you don’t say anything.
+That is teaching coming from life as a whole – not front, not back, not life or death, [but] as a whole.
+And if you do continue to take care of your life just like zazen – you really teach to somebody, even though you don’t say anything.

 So, this Brahman really wanted to know what life’s seamless monument is.

 The World-honored One remained silent.
-Just, sat down.
+Just, sit down.

 The outsider bowed in homage and cried in praise.
-He was really surprised to see the Buddha’s silence, “just sit down.”
-He really attained, he really touched something.

-And then he said, “The World-honored One, the greatest *[unintelligible]* and great compassion, has dispersed the clouds of my delusion and caused me to gain entry.”
+He was really surprised to see the Buddha’s silence, “just sit down”; he really attained, he really touched something.
+And then he said, “The World-honored One, with greatest mercy and great compassion, has dispersed the clouds of my delusion and caused me to gain entry.”

 So after the outsider had left, Ānanda asked the Buddha, “What did the outsider witness, that he said he had gained entry?”